MartialGeek/oh-my-custom-zsh/README.md

 system.
 Choose the one you want to run and hit Enter.

 A similar command "stop " works in the same way.

+If you have an error message saying that the Docker daemon is not running, you can start it with (only for Mac):

+    docker-start